 \section{Results}

-In our analysis we only consider the inspiral part of the signal from coalescing low mass binaries.
+In our analysis, we consider only the inspiral part of the signal from coalescing low mass binaries.
 The sources which cross the detection threshold are taken up for the analysis.
-These are referred to as the detected \emph{sources} in the discussion hereafter and their parameters are denoted by subscript '\emph{s}'.
-The signal from each detection is split into 5 minutes segments as described in \S \ref{sec:plan_long}, assuming that the change in the antenna response functions is negligible during that period.
-For each segment, we generate a four dimensional space of $\cos\delta, \alpha/ \pi, \cos \iota$, and $\psi/ \pi$, randomly distributed uniformly over the range $[-1,1]$.
-This 4D grid is constrained using equations (\ref{theta-ratios}) and (\ref{phi-diff}) to get a distribution of $\Omega_{eff}$ from equation (\ref{fourangles_seg}).
+These are referred to as the detected \emph{sources} in the discussion hereafter, and their parameters are denoted by subscript '\emph{s}'.
+The signal from each detection is split into 5-min segments as described in \S \ref{sec:plan_long}, assuming that the change in the antenna response functions is negligible during that period.
+For each segment, we generate a four-dimensional space of $\cos\delta, \alpha/ \pi, \cos \iota$, and $\psi/ \pi$, randomly distributed uniformly over the range $[-1,1]$.
+This 4D grid is constrained using Eqs. (\ref{theta-ratios}) and (\ref{phi-diff}) to get a distribution of $\Omega_{eff}$ from Eq. (\ref{fourangles_seg}).
 This gives us the sky localization of declination and right ascension $(\delta, \alpha)$ on the celestial sphere, and constraint on the source angles $(\iota, \psi)$.
-Since we assumed that the antenna response functions remain unchanged during 5 minutes, this introduces a systematic error in the location which is smaller than $1.25$ deg.
-In order to avoid this we keep the minimum area while binning the sphere into equal areas, to be $1.28$ sq degrees.
+Since we assumed that the antenna response functions remain unchanged during 5 min, this introduces a systematic error in the location which is smaller than $1.25^{\circ}$.
+In order to avoid dealing with this potential contribution to the localization error we keep the bin size of the sphere to be $1.28$ square degrees.